 Yemen – Several conflicts are ongoing amidst the political chaos.
 The post-Saleh government with many competing factions has had some success against Islamic militants who had seized some towns in the south; fighting flares up intermittently in the north.

-Somalia – The war is not over.
-African Union troops (mostly from nearby countries such as Uganda) restored government control of the Somali capital, pushing back the hard-line Islamist militants, and then extended their control to all the major towns, leaving the militants in the countryside to plot bombings.
-Famine is no longer threatening millions but there are still many hungry people.
+Somalia – The war is now low-level.
+African Union troops (mostly from nearby countries such as Uganda) restored government control of all major cities, leaving al Shabab militants in the countryside to plot bombings.

 D.R.
 Congo – Sporadic but really nasty fighting continues in certain eastern locations.
 In 2012 a Rwandan-backed militia that split from the government staged a rebellion, held territory, and even occupied the eastern hub of Goma briefly.
 Peace talks have not produced an agreement though fighting has died down somewhat.